 - When you are using crutches, you are advised to avoid walking when the floor is slippery or wet.
-You should be more careful on curbs also.
+You should be more careful about curbs also.

 - The main types are auxiliary crutches and forearm crutches.
 Auxiliary types are those that are used under the armpits.
 If you need to use crutches for a longer duration, the doctor may advise you to use forearm crutches, in which there will be clips around your forearms.

 - Crutches should be a little away from you on the sides so that you have sufficient room for your body to pass through.
 Another point is that they should not press against your armpits because there is a nerve that passes under the arms and it may get damaged.